 There’s a lot of good that comes with being a people-pleaser, but can it go too far?
 Absolutely.
 Making yourself more of a priority doesn’t mean you’ll let down everyone else around you.
 It just means remembering that you have needs, too.

 4. Neglecting self-care.

 Do you ever hear the saying, “If you get tired, learn to rest, not quit?”
-That couldn’t be more true.
-Self-care is so necessary for staying on your A-game (Do you really think someone who’s overworked and burnt out feels fulfilled?).
-Plus, having some downtime for yourself is one of the best times to discover your true passions and goals.
+We love that.
+Self-care is so necessary for staying on your A-game.
+(Do you really think someone who’s overworked and burnt out feels fulfilled?)
+Plus, having some downtime for yourself is one of the best times to reflect on your next steps.

 5. Playing the victim.

 Is the world out to get you?
 No. Do you always get the short end of the stick?
-No. Things won’t always go your way — That’s just life.
-The most fulfilled people find the opportunities hidden in each challenge, rather than settling for a victim mindset.
+No. The most fulfilled people find the opportunities hidden in each challenge, rather than settling for a victim mindset.

 6. Doing the bare minimum.

-Anyone can do what’s expected of them, but the people who really stand out are the one’s that go above and beyond.
-Let’s say you did land that dream internship.
+Anyone can do what’s expected of them, but the people who really stand out are the ones that go above and beyond.
+Let’s say you just landed a new internship.
 You can complete the tasks that were dropped off at your desk and then call it a day, or you can seek more opportunities to improve your skills and gain experience.
 The choice is yours.

 7. Always relying on opinions from others.